 - An article where you’re quoted as an expert

 - Faculty and student blog posts, on the Berkeley Blog or elsewhere

 - Networking, grants, trainings, webinars, contests and other opportunities for students or faculty

 For social media or e-newsletter sharing requests, you can fill out the intake form or send these directly to Caroline Hagen.

 The campus Public Affairs office will also help promote our stories externally.
 They have a higher standard for what they will take on as newsworthy and they prefer several weeks of lead time before a study is published.
 Our new Public Affairs point of contact for news and media relations will be Kara Manke.
-If you have stories to share, you can contact Public Affairs directly, but it is recommended to first touch base with Caroline Hagen at email@example.com.
-She can help you determine the best way to pitch your story to campus and/or other possible strategies to disseminate.
-If you do contact campus directly, please also cc: Linda or let her know.
+If you have stories to share, you can contact Public Affairs directly, but it is recommended to first touch base with the communications team at firstname.lastname@example.org.
+They can help you determine the best way to pitch your story to campus and/or other possible strategies to disseminate.
+If you do contact campus directly, please also cc: the communications team.

 Please visit the campus News and Media Relations page to see what communications channels they manage.